Emergency room, immediate care or virtual visit?

 Feeling rushed to seek care when you’re feeling unwell is a normal response.
 But defaulting to the Emergency Department can get in the way of getting treatment quickly and in a cost-effective manner.

-To summarize, Dr. Huang said the emergency department is where you should go if someone has chest pain, difficulty breathing, broken bones, and other serious conditions.
+To summarize, Dr. Huang says the emergency department is where you should go if someone has chest pain, difficulty breathing, broken bones, and other serious conditions.
 Immediate care is best for cuts and scrapes, rashes, sprains and minor burns, and virtual visits are great for allergies, cold or flu symptoms, and sore throats.
 If you’re not in a rush, contact your primary care doctor for a virtual or in-person visit.
+Or, choose a Quick Care Video Visit to meet with a provider 24/7 for help with minor illnesses like cold, flu or sinus infection.

 “Emergency departments will have many patients with life-threatening emergencies.
-If your condition is not immediately serious, in a very busy environment, it may take some time for you to be seen,” he said.
+If your condition is not immediately serious, in a very busy environment, it may take some time for you to be seen,” he says.

 Get the care you need by evaluating your symptoms and choosing the method of care that best aligns with your needs.
 If you’re experiencing symptoms of COVID-19, the flu or the common cold, get started with a virtual visit today.
 Choosing the right setting for care can save you both time and money.
 Learn where to go when it comes to immediate and emergency care: Illinois | Wisconsin.